ADogan/scripts/Readme.md

-# Whats this repo about?
+# What's this repo about?
-Some handy scripts I put together or found.
+Some handy scripts I put together or found somewhere.
-Hardly optimized.
+Hardly optimized tho.